 - Granada / Alhambra: Granada and the Alhambra are not to be missed.
 For the Alhambra, you should get tickets way in advance as it is very busy year-round.

-Activities in Motril in the winter
+Activities in Motril in the fall, winter, or spring

 Motril is a lively town with a lot of activities.
 Some examples: